 We do seek portfolio diversification, but the strictness of our investment criteria will inevitably leave us with a concentrated portfolio of 20 - 30 companies.
-We do not fear the concentration risk that this brings for two reasons.
-The first is that research has shown you can achieve close to optimal diversity with 20 stocks.
-This may not be true in our case, as our investment criteria typically leads to concentration in certain sectors.
-We then fall back on our second reason for not fearing concentration risk.
-As Mr Buffett said, "wide diversification is only required when investors do not understand what they are doing."
+We do not fear the concentration risk which this brings for two reasons.
+One is that research has shown that you can achieve close to optimal diversity with 20 stocks.
+But this may not be true in our case, as our investment criteria typically lead to a concentration in certain sectors.
+We then fall back on our other reason for not fearing concentration risk.
+As Mr Buffett said 'Wide diversification is only required when investors do not understand what they are doing.'

-As a result, we take no notice of sector, industry, or country weightings.
-In any event, the location of a company's headquarters or stock market listing is a very imperfect guide to where a company derives its revenues, profits, and cash flows, which are what really interests us.
+As a result, we take no notice of sector, industry or country weightings.
+In any event, the location of a company's headquarters or stock market listing is a very imperfect guide to where a company derives its revenues, profits and cash flows, which is what really interests us.